 Blue Cash Everyday® Card from American Express has no annual fee and a robust cash back rewards program.
 Get 50 Reward Dollars, after you use your new Card to make $1,000 in purchases within the first 3 months.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 Terms and restrictions apply.

 Introductory offer transfer your higher rate balances during the first 60 days your account is open and you will pay no balance transfer fee.
-After that, the balance transfer fee is 3% of the amount transferred with a minimum of $5 with Slate® from Chase.
+After that, the balance transfer fee is 3% of the amount transferred with a minimum of $5 with Chase Slate.
 Slate with Blueprint helps you pay down your balances faster and save on interest.

 Here are the most popular 0% balance transfer credit card offers from different issuers.
 Balance transfer credit cards are good for off-loading your high-interest credit card debt.
 When combined with a high-yield online savings account these cards are also great for 0% credit card profiteering.
 These cards offer 0% APR and some offer rewards and/or signup bonuses.